TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 # Full Stack AI Content Generator Fully Built As A Ready To Deploy Discord Bot

-#### Allows you to automatically generate images of any kind using Dall-E 3 and Stability.AI, optimize/stylize image prompts using Openai, memes with auto generated images and captions, and ad-lib stories to fill in, all from within Discord.
+#### Allows you to automatically generate images of any kind using Flux.1, Dall-E 3, Stability.AI, and more via Replicate api; optimize/stylize image prompts using LLMs; Integrate an open chatbot that has contextual understanding of each member;   Make memes with auto generated images and captions; and ad-lib stories to fill in, all from within Discord.
 ----------------------
 <p align="center"><img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/blob/main/assets/image-example.png"width=22%> <img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Meme-Generator-Discord-Bot/blob/main/assets/example2.png" width=30%><img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/blob/main/assets/image-refinement-example.png" width=45%></p>

 ## Features
-  - Use Dall-E 3 and Stability.AI to generate images
+  - Use Flux.1, Dall-E 3, Stability.AI, and more via Replicate api
-    - Natural language prompting allows conversational requests to make great images prompts after prepossessing them with OpenAI. ex input: "Make a photo of a cactus look realistic but add a baseball hat"
+    - Natural language prompting allows conversational requests to make great images prompts after prepossessing them with OpenAI. ex input: "Make a photo of a cactus look realistic but add a baseball hat".
+This feature is disabled for more advanced image models as they already have a better understanding of the users intent.
-    - Regenerate, Upscale, and iterative & selective image modifications using chat
+    - Regenerate, Upscale, and iterative on generated images with easy to use buttons
     - Iterative image refinement using conversational editing.
 The editor attempts to maintain as much of the original image while adapting the parts you request to be modified.
+(Working in older versions, currently under development again for easier use)
     - Multi-image generation, Image dimensions, Seed, CFG, Steps, and options to disable natural language processing are built into the command
+- Enable a chatbot in any text channel
+  - Per channel text bots can be activated for all users in chat.
+No need to issue more / commands.
+Enable once for your desired duration and the bot will understand all your members chatting and understand them.
+  - To preserve user privacy no previous messages are added to the context window prior to the command activating.
+A warning is also issued by the bot that it is now active in the specified text channel.
 - Create an AI generated ad-lib story that you fill in
 - Uses OpenAI's GPT-4 to generate on demand memes using a concept of your choice or random selection
 - High degree of customization for all commands on the host's end
+  - Custom api endpoints for OpenAI compatible APIs
   - Customize system and user messages for each command calling OpenAI
   - Optional moderation logging with discord user privacy preserving features
   - Profanity filtering
+  - Image safty checks
   - OpenAI model used on a per command basis and many more!

 ## Current Discord bot /slash commands
 - /image
   - Generates an image given a message and some optional parameters.
 Has buttons to Regenerate, Upscale, or Refine with chat for each image generation
+- /image-advanced
+  - Currently under development, but provides fine grain control over all aspects of image creation.
+From Model provider to uploading images for image-to-image and more.
+- /chat
+  - A chatbot that can be activated with the channel that the command is called from.
+It will be active and respond to any users messages until the set duration is over or the command is called again to end it.
 - /ad-lib_story
   - This will summon chatGPT to create a story, with or without a user prompt to guide it, that then sends a modal form for the user to fill out before turning the ad-libed story back over to them
 - /automeme